Ready to shake up your home workout routine? A playground workout may be for you.

 Parks and playgrounds tend to bring out your inner kid, so why not embrace it?
-Many community park equipment is designed with bodyweight workouts in mind—specifically, the monkey bars.
-Using monkey bars can provide a better bodyweight workout than other high-end equipment.
+Many community park equipment pieces are designed with bodyweight workouts in mind—specifically, the monkey bars.
+Believe it or not, monkey bars can provide a better bodyweight workout than other high-end equipment.
 This list details the muscle groups a monkey bar workout can improve, so go out and get swinging, hanging, and pulling up.

 Use a park bench for elevated pushups or adjusted planks.

 Adding elevation to your core workouts can improve muscle strength and coordination.
 Using a balance beam or other playground equivalent can take your workout routine to new heights (even if those new heights are a mere 12 inches off the ground).
 For those who prefer modified workouts, having something to support your feet or shoulders can make a difference.

 A raised platform can also benefit your cardio routine; block jumps, and rear-foot elevated lunges will get your heart pumping as fast as sprint drills.

 Swing on the swing set (and then use it for a core workout).